LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A standard library for routing in React applications.
 **Context:** Used for routing in the web application (v6), providing declarative navigation and URL management.

+### React Testing Library
+**Definition:** A light-weight solution for testing React components that encourages better testing practices.
+**Context:** Used for testing React components in a way that resembles how users interact with the application.

 ### Redis
 **Definition:** An in-memory data structure store, used as a database, cache, and message broker.
 **Context:** Used with Amazon ElastiCache for caching, session storage, and more.
 Provides sub-millisecond response times for high-performance operations.